Next stop:

 We booked our accommodation quite quickly, so we didn’t have much choice, but we selected Vivienda San Agustin because it’s basic but has all the comforts you could need, it’s clean and, most importantly, it’s in a great spot, just a 10-minute walk from the Cathedral.

-We wholeheartedly recommend this place to anyone who wants to stay in Seville and enjoy its beauty without spending a fortune.
+We wholeheartedly recommend this place to anyone who wants to stay in Seville and enjoy its beauty without spending a fortune: Vicente is a really nice person and will give you a warm welcome.
 However, we would highly recommend booking in advance to have more options available to you.

 How to get around in Seville